 If you wish to consume cannabis in Canada, you could face legal trouble if you fail to follow the rules.

 Each province and territory has their own plans for allowing Canadians to legally purchase and consume cannabis, but the differences are key.
 For example, most provinces allow pot growing in households, but that’s not permitted in Quebec.
 Most jurisdictions say 30 grams is the limit for personal possession, yet in Quebec, up to 150 grams per person is permissible.
 British Columbia will allow consumption anywhere that tobacco is allowed, but you can only light up on private property while in Yukon.

-On Wednesday morning, the Ontario Cannabis Store website was briefly down after going live at midnight.
-The government-run online retailer is currently the only legal for avenue for pot purchasing in Canada’s most populous province.
+On Wednesday morning, people were reporting problems accessing the Ontario Cannabis Store website after it went live at midnight.
+Spotify contacted Yahoo Canada to say the official storefront website was not down.
+Others said they were able to successfully able to access the site and purchase marijuana online.
+The government-run online retailer is currently the only legal avenue for pot purchasing in Canada’s most populous province.

 The overwhelming demand for marijuana had been a concern for some wishing to purchase the drug legally.
 Some economists had warned before legalization that a lack of pot producers in the country could lead to shortages.

 In 2015, Trudeau’s Liberals ran on a federal election platform that included legalizing marijuana for all Canadians.
 While the New Democrats offered to decriminalize cannabis, the Liberals were the only major party in Canadian history to make pot legalization a pillar of public policy.

 The Liberals argued their plan would keep marijuana away from children, ease the burden on the criminal justice system and get profits out of the hands of criminals.

 The platform was part of the reason why the Liberals won a majority government mandate on Oct.
 19, 2015.